mentiondev/craft3-base/README.md

     composer create-project mentiondev/craft3-base PATH

+Next go to MAMP Pro and `create a new host` and point it to the `/web` folder in the project you created.

+Also `create a new database` and note/copy the name as will be needed in the craft setup.
+Then click save to restart the local apache and mysql.

-Then `cd` to your new project directory, and run Craft's `setup` console command to create your `.env` environments and optionally install:
+Then back in the terminal `cd` to your new project directory, and run Craft's `setup` console command to create your `.env` environments and optionally install:

     cd PATH
     ./craft setup